What are Diabetic Socks?

 Common Types of Hydrophobic Fibers

 - Acrylic offers amazing moisture wicking capabilities.
-It is machine washable and dries quickly.
+This material is machine washable and dries quickly.
 It retains its shape, resists shrinkage, chemicals oils and wrinkles.
-Although it has trouble with pilling and static electricity, the static can be reduced through the use of fabric softener.
+Although it has trouble with pilling and static electricity, using a fabric softener reduces the static.

 - Polyester is quick drying, washable, mildew and wrinkle resistant, and more resistant to chemicals and shrinkage than other synthetic fiber.
 However, its low absorbency makes stain removal more problematic and it is less breathable.
 It is also prone to pilling and static cling.